No. 12 Cyclones rout WVU 42-6; next stop Big 12 title game

-AMES, Iowa (AP) — Brock Purdy threw for 247 yards and three touchdowns, and No. 12 Iowa State dominated on defense in a 42-6 rout of West Virginia on Saturday to secure its first appearance in the Big 12 championship game.
+AMES, Iowa (AP) — Moments after No. 12 Iowa State finished a 42-6 rout of West Virginia on Saturday, Cyclones coach Matt Campbell said he walked into a subdued locker room.

+“Obviously, this team is very proud of what they were able to do,” Campbell said, “but there’s also a sense of understanding there’s more football to be played.”

-The Cyclones (8-2, 8-1, No. 9 CFP) were assured a spot in the conference title game Dec.
-19 when TCU finished its win over Oklahoma State about the same time as kickoff against the Mountaineers (5-4, 4-4).
+The Cyclones (8-2, 8-1, No. 9 in the CFP) will make their first appearance in the Big 12 championship game Dec.
+19 after finishing the regular season alone in first place.
+They’ll play No. 13 Oklahoma, which secured its spot with a 27-14 win over Baylor.

-Iowa State scored touchdowns on its first three possessions and finished with 483 total yards against the Big 12’s top defense while holding West Virginia to 263.

-Purdy completed 20 of 23 passes and Breece Hall ran 22 times for 97 yards and caught three passes for 56 yards and a TD.
+Brock Purdy completed 20 of 23 passes for 247 yards and three touchdowns and was the catalyst for an Iowa State offense that finished with 483 total yards against the Big 12’s top defense.

+“I think I’m just playing my game, as far as not overthinking things,” Purdy said.
+“Just understanding what the defense does and what our play is, and getting the ball accurately to my guys.”

-West Virginia didn’t score until Tyler Sumpter made a 32-yard field goal with 12 minutes left.
+The Cyclones scored touchdowns on their first three possessions.
+West Virginia (5-4, 4-4) didn’t score until Tyler Sumpter made a 32-yard field goal with 12 minutes left.

+Big 12 rushing leader Breece Hall outplayed No. 2 rusher Leddie Brown.
+Hall scored twice, ran for 97 yards on 22 carries and caught three passes for 56.
+Brown had just 48 yards on 14 carries and caught four balls for 18.

+Two weeks after shutting out Kansas State, the Cyclones turned in another stellar defensive performance.
+They held the Mountaineers to 263 yards, marking the third straight year they’ve kept West Virginia under 300.

-Reaching the championship game marks another milestone for fifth-year coach Matt Campbell, who took over a program that has not won a football conference title since it was the 1912 co-champion with Nebraska in the old Missouri Valley Conference.
+Reaching the championship game marks another milestone for Campbell, in his fifth season with the Cyclones.
+He took over a program that has not won a conference title in football since it was co-champion of the old Missouri Valley Conference in 1912.

-The Cyclones will play for their first outright conference title in Arlington, Texas.
-Their opponent will be No. 13 Oklahoma if the Sooners beat Baylor on Saturday night or West Virginia next week.
-Texas would be Iowa State’s opponent if it wins at Kansas next week and Oklahoma loses twice.
-Iowa State beat both Oklahoma and Texas this year.

 The Cyclones’ eight conference wins are the most in program history, and their 31-18 record the last four seasons is the best four-year stretch in the modern era that started in 1928.